jkbrsn/go-wsstat/README.md

 ## Install

-The package is built on Go 1.21 but it has been tested to work with Go 1.18, in case that is of interest.
 Install to use in your project with `go get`:

 ```bash
 go get github.com/jakobilobi/go-wsstat